n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/workplace-security.md

 # Workplace Security (Facebook trigger)

-Use this object to receive updates when Workplace security events occur, like admins being added or removed, users join or leave a Workplace, and more.
+Use this object to receive updates when Workplace security events occur, like adding or removing admins, users joining or leaving a Workplace, and more.
 Refer to [Facebook trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/) for more information on the trigger itself.

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/facebookapp/).